See Amir's review here!

 Here is BOM...

 So this is a build of the Directiva r1 speaker.
 I have not give much thought to a good naming scheme, so am calling it r1 for now.
 It is based on a Denovo cabinet sold by Parts Express (and others).
-Parts Express has changed suppliers, and the replacement cabinet should be available in March 2024.
+Parts Express has changed suppliers, and the replacement cabinet is available again with a new part number…

 If you have worked with these flat packs before, you might have expected the back the be rabbeted, but in this case it is the sides.
 While clearly more milling is involved, this approach yields only one joint on each side and so offers a more even paint surface.